- Like

 Harvesting Cherry

-Depending upon the cultivar, the tree can take 3-4 years to start bearing fruits.
+Depending upon the cultivar, the tree can take 3-4 years to bear fruits.
 Ripe fruits are firm, red, and juicy.
-The best way to tell the fruits are ready to harvest or not is by tasting them!
+The best way to tell whether the fruits are ready to harvest or not is by tasting them!

 - Like